Skip to main content

 Introduction

 Videolinq's EDIT offers a cost-effective and efficient way to add AI-Based automated native or translated captions to live streams while improving the accuracy of the output captions before they are inserted back into the broadcast.
 "Captions" refers to creating text from the native spoken language, while "Subtitles" are the creation of text translation from the native spoken language.
-In this article we will address all speech-to-text data created as "captions".
+This article will address all speech-to-text data created as "captions".
 Automated captions is a fee-based service.
-This article explains how to add automated captions to four types of video sources:
+This article explains how to add GenAI captions to four types of video sources:

-Closed captioning - text is inserted to the video and available on compatible players with CC on/off option.
+• Closed Captioning - text is inserted to the video and available on compatible players with CC on/off option.
+Up to 3 source languages are supported, but only one output embed caption is available in the video.

 Important:

-Automated closed or open captions appears on live streams within 1, 2, or 3 minutes, depending on the delay chosen during task setup.
-Data feed appear on the HTML page or VTT manifest right away.
+• Automated closed or open captions appear on live streams within 1, 2, or 3 minutes, depending on the delay chosen during task setup.
+The data feed appears on the HTML page or VTT manifest immediately.

-To switch the automated captions method (e.g., from closed to open captions), follow these steps: stop the automated captions generation, all destinations, the channel, and the video source.
-Then, restart everything in reverse order: video source, channel, captions, and destinations.
+• To switch the automated captions method (e.g., from closed to open captions), follow these steps: stop the automated captions generation, stop all destinations, stop the channel, and stop the video source.
+Then, restart everything in reverse order: start the video source, select the proper captions mode, start the channel, start the captions, and finally, start the destinations.

 Webcam/Virtual Meeting